 When it comes to growing long, thick, lustrous hair, there are a number of factors at play.
-Genetics is a big one for sure, as is age, and environment.
+Genetics is a big one, for sure, as are age and environment.
 But when it comes to your hair, one thing is for certain: its appearance truly represents what you are feeding your body [source].

-Our bodies are very, very intelligent, and are highly organized to prioritize our most essential organs and vital body functions above all else.
+Our bodies are very intelligent and are highly organized to prioritize our most essential organs and vital body functions above all else.
 Auxiliary items like hair and fingernails rank pretty low on the priority list, even if they may seem super important to you.

-Because of this, in order to nourish your hair (and skin and nails), it’s really important to be getting adequate nutrition in the first place.
-If your body is in an ongoing state of deprivation, it’s going to direct the nutrients you do take in to the most important functions first, and your hair is going to suffer.
+Knowing this, it becomes crucial that to nourish your hair (and skin and nails), your nutrition must be optimal in the first place.
+If your body is in an ongoing state of deprivation, it’s going to direct all nutrients to take care of its most important functions, and your hair is going to suffer.

 First and foremost, be mindful of eating a nutrient-dense diet that’s got enough energy (calories) for your age and activity level.
 Most processed foods are calorie dense but nutritionally poor.
 If you focus on eating a variety of real whole foods—you know, the ones you have to cut, cook, and prepare yourself—you and your hair will benefit.
-If you want to go a step further, make it a point of prioritizing the 7 nutrients below.
+If you want to go a step further, make a point of prioritizing the 7 nutrients below.

-Your hair is made from protein, so it stands to reason that protein plays a crucial role in how strong and healthy your hair is.
-Eating a diet too low in protein can lead to dry, brittle hair, and even hair loss.
+Your hair is made from protein, so it stands to reason that protein plays a crucial role in how strong and healthy it is.
+Eating a diet too low in protein can lead to dry, brittle hair and even hair loss.

-The B’s encompass a huge family of vitamins, many of which are responsible for keeping your hair strong, increasing circulation to the skin, and stimulating follicles to grow healthy hair.
-B vitamins also play a role in reducing hair loss and helping to maintain longer, shinier hair.
+The B’s encompass a family of vitamins, many of which are responsible for keeping your hair strong, increasing circulation to the skin, and stimulating follicles to grow healthy hair.
+They also play a role in reducing hair loss and helping to maintain longer, shinier hair.

 Some people believe that B vitamins can reduce gray hair, but this gray-haired nutritionist would like you to know that the grays are kind of inevitable.

-B vitamins of particular interest for strong, healthy air include niacin, panthothenic acid, folic acid, B6, and B12.
-Another B vitamin, biotin, gets honorable mentions as it plays a role in stimulating new cells to grow.
+B vitamins of particular interest for strong, healthy hair include B2 (riboflavin), niacin, pantothenic acid, folic acid, B6, and B12.
+Another B vitamin, biotin, gets honorable mention as it plays a role in stimulating new cells to grow.

 Good sources of B vitamins include eggs, chicken, salmon, halibut, quinoa, oatmeal, brown rice, and leafy green vegetables.

 As a long-term vegetarian, I know that hair loss is a tell-tale sign that my iron is getting too low.
-Very low blood iron levels (referred to as anemia) disrupts nutrient supply to the hair follicle, which in turn disrupts the hair’s natural growth cycle and results in shedding.
+Very low blood iron levels (referred to as iron-deficiency anemia) disrupt nutrient supply to the hair follicle, which, in turn, interrupts the hair’s natural growth cycle and results in shedding.
 As both the hair follicle and root are dependent on an iron-rich blood supply, getting enough of this important nutrient in your diet is key for your hair.

 You’ll find heme (animal-derived) iron in red meat, chicken, and fish, and non-heme (plant-derived) iron in lentils, leafy green vegetables, pumpkin seeds, and dried apricots.
 Here are 10 vegan foods that are surprisingly high in iron.
 Note that vitamin C helps to enhance iron absorption, while calcium eaten at the same time can disrupt it.

 4. Vitamin C

-Not only does vitamin C help with the absorption of iron-rich foods, but it’s also an important antioxidant.
-Vitamin C also plays an assistive role in the production of collagen protein, which works to strengthen the blood vessels that supply and enrich the hair shafts.
+Not only does vitamin C help with the absorption of dietary iron, but it’s also an important antioxidant.
+Vitamin C also plays a vital role in the production of collagen protein, which works to strengthen the blood vessels that supply and enrich the hair shafts [source].

-You’ll find vitamin C in citrus fruits, kiwi, strawberries, guava, papaya, blueberries, broccoli, and sweet potatoes.
+You’ll find vitamin C in citrus fruits, kiwi, strawberries, guava, papaya, blueberries, green peppers, tomatoes, cabbage, broccoli, and sweet potatoes.